-- ▶ Formulation.
-Suppose the problem has been properly formulated. - ▶ Problem statement is precise and clear, simplifying assumptions. - ▶ Dependent variable(s) and independent variable determined. - ▶ Now we need a mathematical model; one type is a function. - ▶ We collect data, plot it, and notice a pattern. $y \approx Cx^k$??? - Simplifying assumption: The independent variable is a (simple) function of the dependent variables. - ▶ Math.
+- ► Formulation.
+Suppose the problem has been properly formulated. - ▶ Problem statement is precise and clear. - ▶ Dependent variable(s) and independent variable determined. - ▶ Now we need a mathematical model; one type is a function. - ▶ We collect data, plot it, and notice a pattern. $y \approx Cx^k$??? - Simplifying assumption: The independent variable is a (simple) function of the dependent variables. - ▶ Math.
 Manipulation.
 Determine the best function of this type. - Now: Visually.
-Later: Using a computer - Evaluation.
-Does this function fit the data well? - ▶ More evaluation: Determine errors, evaluation criteria...
+Later: Using a computer - ▶ Evaluation.
+Does this function fit the data well? - ★ For a real world question, there is more evaluation to do.